An LLM-as-Judge Metric for Bridging the Gap with Human Evaluation in SE Tasks: Experimental Results

 \subsection{RQ1: Correlation with Human Scores}

-In this RQ, we evaluate the correlation between \TOOL's scores and human-annotated scores.
+In RQ1, we evaluate the correlation between \TOOL's scores and human-annotated scores.
 Table~\ref{tab:RQ1_res} shows how well \TOOL's scores correlate with human judgments across four human-annotated datasets.
-For the results of each dataset, the first three columns report statistical correlation metrics: Kendall’s $\tau$, Spearman’s $r_s$, and Pearson’s $r_p$, respectively.
+For the results of each dataset, the first two columns report statistical correlation metrics: Kendall’s $\tau$ and Spearman’s $r_s$, respectively.

-\textbf{\TOOL achieves the highest alignment with human evaluations, consistently and significantly outperforming all baseline methods.} As shown in Table~\ref{tab:RQ1_res}, on the CoNaLa dataset, \TOOL surpasses all baselines by 27.1\%–159.1\%, based on the average of three statistical correlation metrics.
-On the Card2Code dataset, it demonstrates gains between 5.9\% and 63.8\%, while on APR-Asses, improvements exceed 70.7\%.
-For the Summary-Assess dataset, \TOOL again leads with gains from 15.8\% to 183.8\% on average.
-Furthermore, \TOOL shows generalizability across diverse software artifacts: code changes in APR-Assess, code snippets in CoNaLa and Card2Code, and natural language descriptions in Summary-Assess.
-In all cases, \TOOL achieves the highest correlation with human scores, consistently outperforming all the others
+\textbf{\TOOL achieves the highest alignment with human evaluations, consistently and significantly outperforming all baseline methods.} As shown in Table~\ref{tab:RQ1_res}, \TOOL consistently outperforms all baselines by an average of 29.6\%–140.8\% across all tasks, based on the mean of two statistical correlation metrics.
+Among the baselines, ICE-Score performs the best.
+For individual tasks, \TOOL exceeds the best-performing baseline ICE-Score by 17.9\% on the code generation task (CoNaLa and Card2Code), 75.2\% on the automated program repair task (APR-Assess), and 12.7\% on the code summarization task (Summary-Assess).
+The results indicate that \TOOL generalizes well across diverse types of software artifacts: code changes in APR-Assess, code snippets in CoNaLa and Card2Code, and code comments in Summary-Assess.
+Moreover, we perform the Wilcoxon signed-rank test~\cite{conover1999practical} at the 95\% significance level (i.e., p-value $<$ 0.05) between \TOOL and each baseline.
+The Wilcoxon signed-rank test was applied to the paired performance differences between SE-Jury and each baseline over all studied datasets together.
+Specifically, the performance was measured as the difference between a tool’s output score and the human score.
+To account for multiple comparisons, the Bonferroni correction~\cite{bonferroni1936teoria} was applied.
+The results show that p-values are below 0.05, indicating that \TOOL significantly outperforms baselines.

-\textbf{\TOOL achieves strong alignment with human judgments on code generation and automated program repair datasets.} For code generation, \TOOL achieves high correlations on the CoNaLa dataset, with Kendall’s $\tau$ = 60.3, Spearman’s $r_p$ = 71.2, and Pearson’s $r_s$ = 68.3.
-On the Card2Code code generation dataset, the scores are even higher: Kendall’s $\tau$ = 70.4, Spearman’s $r_p$ = 83.8, and Pearson’s $r_s$ = 81.7.
-For automated program repair, \TOOL demonstrates even stronger alignment on the APR-Assess dataset, reaching 77.5 across all three metrics.
-Although \TOOL’s performance on the code summarization dataset (Summary-Assess) is relatively lower compared to other datasets, it still significantly outperforms competing methods.
+\textbf{\TOOL achieves strong alignment with human judgments in code generation and automated program repair.} We follow prior work to interpret correlation scores: Kendall’s $\tau \ge 0.5$~\cite{bachmann2010process} and Spearman’s $r_s \ge 0.6$~\cite{akoglu2018user} are considered strong correlations.
+Based on these thresholds, \TOOL shows strong alignment with human evaluation for code generation (CoNaLa and Card2Code) and automated program repair (APR-Assess).
+While \TOOL's performance on code summarization (Summary-Assess) is relatively lower compared to other tasks, it still substantially outperforms competing methods.